 Furthermore, an employer will deduct monthly PAYE tax from employees’ salary and remit the tax to the relevant tax authority through designated banks.
 The due date is within ten (10) days of the next month.

 There are two annual PAYE tax returns that an employer should file on behalf of an employee.
 They are Form H1 and Form A. Another name for the Form H1 return is an annual employer’s tax return.
 It shows the name, gross income per annum, and PAYE taxes of employees in the preceding tax year.
+Form H1 contains the monthly payroll tax returns and any adjustments.
 In practice, a taxpayer files Form G alongside Form H1.

 Form G shows details of the annual PAYE tax paid and the corresponding receipts.
 The due date for filing Form H1 is 31 January of the following year.

 On the other hand, Form A is an annual declaration of individual income and claims for allowances and reliefs form.
-31 March of the current year is the due date for filing Form A.
+Details of the individual income includes non-employment income, domestic staff, and accommodation.
+Thus, the employee has an active role in providing the information required to complete the Form A. 31 March of the current year is the due date for filing Form A.